jython/jython/README.txt

 Please see the NEWS file for detailed release notes.

-The release was compiled on OSXX with JDK 7 and requires JDK 7 to run.
+The release was compiled on OSX with JDK 7 and requires JDK 7 to run.

 Please try this out and report any bugs at http://bugs.jython.org.